Meet Tabitha Sasenbury

-Tabitha soon enrolled in Career Step’s Medical Administrative Assistant program.
+Tabitha soon signed up for Career Step’s Medical Administrative Assistant program.
 As required by her grant, an occupational therapist came to her house to customize her home workstation.
 “I had to have everything situated at eye level.
 The OT made adaptations to my computer desk and different things so it wouldn't bother my neck.”
 Her workstation included a stand for her books.
 The stand enabled her to easily swivel her textbooks near the computer without having headaches from chronic neck pain.
 “After spending so many years assisting people with disabilities, it just came naturally to adapt how I did my own things,” said Tabitha.
 “Just like I taught my patients all those years.”

 In the meantime, Tabitha continued to seek care for her arm and neck.
 With traditional pain management not meeting her needs, she sought a holistic approach.
 After convincing her insurance company to agree to chiropractic and massage therapy, instead of pain management, she began treatment at a local chiropractor’s office.
 The transition was tremendously helpful for her disability and pain.

-In 2013, Tabitha graduated from Career Step with honors.
-For the first time since her injury, Tabitha was ready to begin working again with her new education in hand.
+In 2013, Tabitha completed her training from Career Step with honors.
+For the first time since her injury, Tabitha was ready to begin working again with her new training in hand.
 She was only able to work part time, and with her limitations, finding a job that fit her needs was a challenge.
 Tabitha started working part time for a local hospital in 2015 doing patient registration at the front reception desk.
 Greeting people and helping them find their way in the hospital proved to be a great fit for Tabitha’s outgoing personality.
 “I was so happy to be back in the workforce.” said Tabitha, “I'm a people-person—it was rewarding to be able to assist people as needed in the hospital.
 Most of the time, the people coming in or calling were upset.
 At the reception desk or in-patient registration, you are usually the first person they see, so the impression you make is very important.
 You are a reflection of your employer.”